Haileamlak/Haileamlak/README.md

 ## About Me

 > A growth minded, full stack software engineer with experience building softwares across many languages and technologies.
-My enthusiasm lies in creating software that bridges the gap between complex systems and their demands, delivering robust and scalable solutions.
+My enthusiasm lies in creating softwares that solve real-life problems.

 <details>
 <summary><b>More Info</b></summary>